hnw/php-timecop/README.md

 - Freeze time to a specific point.
 - Travel back to a specific point in time, but allow time to continue moving forward from there.
+- Scale time by a given scaling factor that will cause time to move at an accelerated pace.
-- Override the following PHP stock functions and class, which supports freezing or traveling time.
+- Override the following PHP stock functions and methods, which supports freezing or traveling time.
   - `time()`
   - `mktime()`
   - `gmmktime()`